-As of the report date, the expansion project had been delayed by a year but was still moving forward.
+As of the report date, the expansion project was 48% complete and the company had expended \$25.0 million in capital investments.
 The company's first significant obligation will be to produce \$0.5 million in new payroll by June 30, 2023.
 New payroll obligations will increase each year thereafter.